cs124/pa7-chatbot/README.md

 To get you started, we will guide you in the implementation of a chatbot that can recommend movies to the user – this will be referred to as the **starter** mode.
 After you have implemented the movie-recommender chatbot, we will try to replicate the bot you wrote by prompting a Large Language Model (LLM) by running your bot in **llm prompting** mode.
 Finally you will switch to an **llm programming** mode which allows you to use both your own code and LLM calls to implement an interesting extension of the movie recommender.
 Be creative, and have fun!

-PA7 Has 4 Submission Components on Gradescope.
+PA7 has 4 Submission Components on Gradescope.
 Make sure you complete them all!
  - PA7 Group Work Form (5 Points)
  - PA7 Coding (85 Points)
  - PA7 User Testing (5 Points)